 [lcw_redirect]

-In this example, users will see the message while waiting, and then be redirected to the /thank-you page after 5 seconds.
+In this example, users will see the message above for 5 seconds before being redirected to the /thank-you page.

 ⚙️ Attributes